4Mia/Algo-Training/README.md

 # Algo-Training
 Algorithm and data structure practice solving LeetCode and interview-style problems by pattern and difficulty

 This repository contains my solutions to LeetCode problems, organized by topic and difficulty.
-Each solution includes code, time and space complexity, and problem (if avl) link
+Each solution includes code, time (as input ^, how much longer to complete?) and space (as input ^, how much more memory does it use?) complexity, and problem (if avl) link

 ## Progress
 - ✅ 2 Easy